AnthonyRuberto/Pv_LS_singleCell/README.md

 ## Outputs

-In the event you do not want to perform the analysis, the .rds files from each step can be downloaded from Zenodo.
+In the event you do not want to perform the analysis, the .rds files (outputs) from each step can be downloaded from Zenodo: 10.5281/zenodo.6463338

 ## Support